uniquedj95/vForm/README.md

 #### Important Notes

+- **Unified Interface**: Form sections are now part of the FormField interface, providing a consistent API for all form elements
 - **Data Handling**: Form sections are display-only components and do not contribute to form data
 - **Validation**: Sections cannot have validation rules as they don't hold values
 - **Order**: Sections will appear in the form in the order they're defined in your schema
 - **Multi-Step Compatibility**: Sections work seamlessly within multi-step forms
 - **Responsive**: Sections automatically adapt to different screen sizes using Ionic's grid system
+- **Custom Styling**: Use the `className` property to apply custom CSS classes to sections

 ## Form Events